taoo0316/minimal/index.md

 layout: default
 ---

 Hi!
 Welcome to my page!

-This page lists all the courses I have taken throughout my time in College and one key takeaway.
+This page lists each course I took in College and one key takeaway.

 Text can be **bold**, _italic_, or ~~strikethrough~~.